About Beit She’an

 Among the ruins are the impressive colonnaded main street (known as Paladius Street), parts of the defensive walls, the reconstructed Roman theatre, an ancient amphitheatre, Byzantine bathhouse and even structures dating back to the Egyptian and Canannite periods, such as a large Canaanite temple and the ancient house of the Egyptian governor.
 The remains of the Crusader castle can also be visited as well as a Mamluk-era mosque.

 Alongside the ruins sits the Biblical Mount Gilboa, which affords excellent views of the surrounding area, and visitors can also purchase tickets for the impressive sound-and-light experience which is run at the site.
-Beit She’an features as one of our Top 10 Tourist Attractions in Israel.

 Discover the best Historic Sites in Israel, from Caesarea to the Church of the Holy Sepulchre, Mamshit and more.
 Includes an interactive map of Israeli cultural monuments and landmarks.